MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/enable-setup-copilot-1.md

 ## Prerequisites

-If you are in a region other than North America, provide consent for Copilot to process your data outside of your geographic region, compliance boundary, or national cloud instance.
+If you're in a region other than North America, provide consent for Copilot to process your data outside of your geographic region, compliance boundary, or national cloud instance.

 - Read the [Copilot data movement](sales-copilot-data-movement.md) article carefully.

 - [Turn on data movement across regions](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions).

 ## Turn Copilot features on or off in Sales Hub

 1. In the Sales Hub app, go to **Change area** in the lower-left corner of the page and select **App Settings**.